101 Damnations (album): Reissues and related events

 "Sheriff Fatman" was reissued in 1991 through Big Cat and Chrysalis Records.
 The two labels reissued 101 Damnations in the UK on 8 August 1991 and in the United States five days later.
 Big Cat Records reissued it in 2004, and then in 2011 with additional tracks; the latter edition was re-printed in 2018.
 It was re-pressed on vinyl in 2018 as part of the box set The Studio Recordings 1988–1998, alongside their other albums.
 "Sheriff Fatman", "Rubbish" and their respective B-sides were included on the compilation Handbuilt by Perverts (1990); "Sheriff Fatman" and "Rubbish" were then featured on the compilations Straw Donkey...
 The Singles (1995) and Anytime, Anyplace, Anywhere ...The Very Best of Carter USM (2000).
 In addition to those two tracks, "Twenty Four Minutes from Tulse Hill", "Midnight on the Murder Mile", "A Perfect Day to Drop the Bomb" and "G.I.
 Blues" were included on the anthology compilation You Fat Bastard (2007).
 In 2009, the band performed their first four albums in their entireties across two shows in London, which included 101 Damnations.
-It and the performance of their second album 30 Something (1991) were released as a two-CD set under the title The Drum Machine Years Volume 1 (1990–1991) (2010) through Concert Live.
+That performance and the performance of their second album 30 Something (1991) were released as a two-CD set under the title The Drum Machine Years Volume 1 (1990–1991) (2010) through Concert Live.